top of page

 • “temporal remission of sin” is paying the temporal price or punishment due to sin.

-• “penance” can be defined as “temporal remission of sin”; in other words, Purgatory is the remaining amount of penance due to the individual at death.
+• “penance” can be defined as “temporal remission of sin”; in other words, Purgatory is the outstanding or remaining amount of penance due to the individual at death.

 • “temporal” is that which is related to “time”—that is, this lifetime—so “temporal remission of sin” is required due to our sins in this lifetime.

-• there are (potential) complexities associated with “death” since judgement follows but for the sake of brevity of this section, the definition is kept simple.
+• there are (potential) complexities associated with “death” due to particular judgement but for the sake of brevity, this is ignored here.

 • the temporal is by nature finite, not to be confused for nor exclude the infinite.

-• since the temporal is finite, Purgatory is not eternal and it is not a third alternative to Heaven and Hell—it is for those who have accepted Christ as Savior (and therefore the forgiveness of sins) but have a remaining temporal debt to settle.
+• since the temporal is finite, Purgatory is not eternal and it is not a third alternative to Heaven and Hell—it is for those who have accepted Christ as Savior (and therefore the forgiveness of sins) but have an outstanding temporal debt to settle.

 • Purgatory is not directly related to Salvation, at least not in terms of God’s initiative and action in saving us, or our choice to accept or reject Salvation—it is for those who already have accepted Christ as Savior and will go to Heaven so, in that regard, Purgatory can be considered as part of the process.

-• Purgatory is not forgiveness since one has to accept Jesus Christ for the forgiveness of sins, and forgiveness does not always imply total remission of the temporal price or punishment due to sin.
+• Purgatory is not forgiveness since one has to accept Jesus Christ for the forgiveness of sins, and forgiveness does not always imply total remission of the temporal punishment due to sin.

-• since Purgatory is the “balance of” the temporal price or punishment due to sin, it is possible that an individual does not require Purgatory if they do not have any remaining.
+• since Purgatory is the “balance of” the temporal punishment due to sin, it is possible that an individual does not require Purgatory if they do not have any remaining.

 • good works and prayers can benefit oneself and others, including the souls in Purgatory who can pray for you (“Communion of Saints”).